 “Technique without genius isn’t worth much, but genius without technique isn’t worth anything”

-An intensive summer workshop (Palermo, 17-21 July 2017 at Villa del Pigno Instituto dei ciechi Florio e Salamone).
-An annual appointment in one of the most charming villas of Palermo , Sicily, which has seen in the past editions the presence of students from all continents.
-5 days of full immersion, with the support of a piano duo will be deeply analyzed the basic principles of orchestral conducting technique.
+An annual workshop at Villa del Pigno Instituto dei ciechi Florio e Salamone).
+An appointment in one of the most charming villas of Palermo , Sicily, which has seen in the past editions the presence of students from all continents.
+5 days of full immersion, with the support of a piano duo and of the Orchestra Giovanile Mediterranea will be deeply analyzed the basic principles of orchestral conducting technique.
+Max 12 students admitted

 Especially recommended to those students and conductors who wish improve their craft and to whom wants to learn the rudiment of this art.
 Only 8 students admitted.
 For further detailes: email@example.com